 - The Little Book of Bull Moves in Bear Markets by Peter Schiff

-The author Christopher Browne is a Managing Director of Tweedy, Browne, which is a money management company with $7.6 billion under management as of the end of 2008.
+The author Christopher Browne is a Managing Director of Tweedy, Browne, which is a money management company with billions under management.
 Tweedy, Browne boasts its 80-year history and its role as the broker for Benjamin Graham, the father of value investing.
 It is one of the most well known firms for following the value investing strategy.

 I like value investing.
 My mutual funds portfolio is about 3/4 value, 1/4 growth.
 I do my value investing through value index funds.
 I don’t play amateur value manager by analyzing company financial statements.
 Nor do I buy actively managed value funds.
 That’s a personal preference.
 I looked up the performance of some funds managed by well known value managers, including Tweedy, Browne.
 They have delivered good results.